 Even 2m band is resonant(!).
 There are various videos on YouTube of folks opening repeaters 30-miles away using their HF Classic.
 I have never tested 70cms.

 Because the antenna is almost resonant regardless of where you tune, the eXtreme Nebula is a fabulous shortwave antenna, achieving amazing listening results with broadcast, weather fax, RTTY etc across the spectrum.
 Enjoy!

 The photos in this gallery have only three (3) UHMWPE plates.
 This was my prototype.
 The production system will have 5 plates with ideal guying positions shown in the graphic.

 I used a home-brew tilt-over mast base which was fun to build.
 However, it is quite feasible to do this without.
-The procedure will be detailed in the user guide.
+See note below.

 DISCLAIMER: This kit is probably NOT suitable for a first-time kit-builder.
 Your appreciation of the scale and size needs to be fully understood.
 I advise strongly that you make a risk assesment before you start the build by calculating where on your land this will sit – and further that in case of any accident, it will not damage property or cause injury to bystanders or users alike.

-- All International and EU deliveries will utilise FedEx at £95 (for both boxes).
+- All International and EU deliveries will normally utilise FedEx (for both boxes)

-- For UK deliveries, I will be using ParcelForce at £55.
+- For UK deliveries, we will be using either DHL of Fedex